-Dual occupancy development is not exempt within this planning scheme.
-Tablelands Regional Council resolved to not apply Schedule 4, Table 2 Item 2 of the Sustainable Act 2009, to the development class 1 (a) (ii) building comprising not more than 2 attached dwellings (dual occupancies) within the MSC area.
+Note-Tablelands Regional Council resolved to not apply Schedule 4, Table 2, Item 2 of the SP Act, to the development class 1 (a) (ii) building comprising not more than 2 attached dwellings (dual occupancies) within the MSC area.
 (Resolution date 7 April 2010).